Jesus: Public ministry

 Sermon on the Mount, by Carl Bloch, 1877, depicts Jesus's important discourse.

-The Synoptics depict two distinct geographical settings in Jesus's ministry.
-The first takes place north of Judea, in Galilee, where Jesus conducts a successful ministry, and the second shows Jesus rejected and killed when he travels to Jerusalem.
-Often referred to as "rabbi", Jesus preaches his message orally.
-Jesus forbids those who recognize him as the messiah to speak of it, including people he heals and demons he exorcises (see Messianic Secret).
-John depicts Jesus's ministry as largely taking place in and around Jerusalem, rather than in Galilee, and Jesus's divine identity is openly proclaimed and immediately recognized.
+The Synoptics depict two main geographical settings in Jesus's ministry.
+The first takes place in Galilee, north of Judea, where Jesus conducts a largely successful ministry; the second occurs in Jerusalem, where he is rejected and killed.
+Often referred to as "rabbi", Jesus delivers his message orally.
+In these accounts, he forbids those who recognize him as the messiah—including people he heals and demons he is said to exorcise—to speak about it (see Messianic Secret).
+By contrast, the Gospel of John portrays Jesus's ministry as taking place primarily in and around Jerusalem rather than in Galilee, and his divine nature is more openly proclaimed and recognized.

-Scholars divide the ministry of Jesus into several stages.
-The Galilean ministry begins when Jesus returns to Galilee from the Judaean Desert after rebuffing the temptation of Satan.
-Jesus preaches around Galilee, and in Matthew 4:18–20, his first disciples, who will eventually form the core of the early Church, encounter him and begin to travel with him.
-This period includes the Sermon on the Mount, one of Jesus's major discourses, as well as the calming of the storm, the feeding of the 5,000, walking on water and other miracles and parables.
-It ends with the Confession of Peter and the Transfiguration.
+Scholars commonly divide the ministry of Jesus into several stages.
+The Galilean ministry begins when Jesus returns to Galilee from the Judaean Desert after resisting the temptations of Satan.
+He then preaches throughout Galilee, and in Matthew 4:18–20, his first disciples—who will later form the core of the early Church—encounter him and begin to follow him.
+This period includes the Sermon on the Mount, one of Jesus's major discourses, as well as the calming of the storm, the feeding of the 5,000, walking on water, and various other miracles and parables.
+It concludes with the Confession of Peter and the Transfiguration.

-As Jesus travels towards Jerusalem, in the Perean ministry, he returns to the area where he was baptized, about a third of the way down from the Sea of Galilee along the Jordan.
-The final ministry in Jerusalem begins with Jesus's triumphal entry into the city on Palm Sunday.
-In the Synoptic Gospels, during that week Jesus drives the money changers from the Second Temple and Judas bargains to betray him.
-This period culminates in the Last Supper and the Farewell Discourse.
+As Jesus travels towards Jerusalem, during what is often called the Perean ministry, he returns to the region where he was baptized, roughly a third of the way down from the Sea of Galilee along the Jordan River.
+The final phase of his ministry, In Jerusalem, begins with his triumphal entry into the city on Palm Sunday.
+In the Synoptic Gospels, during that week Jesus drives the money changers from the Second Temple, and Judas bargains to betray him.
+This period culminates in the Last Supper and, in the Johannine account, the Farewell Discourse.

 Disciples and followers

 The Exhortation to the Apostles, by James Tissot, portrays Jesus talking to his twelve disciples.

 Near the beginning of his ministry, Jesus appoints twelve apostles.
-In Matthew and Mark, despite Jesus only briefly requesting that they join him, Jesus's first four apostles, who were fishermen, are described as immediately consenting, and abandoning their nets and boats to do so.
-In John, Jesus's first two apostles were disciples of John the Baptist.
-The Baptist sees Jesus and calls him the Lamb of God; the two hear this and follow Jesus.
-In addition to the Twelve Apostles, the opening of the passage of the Sermon on the Plain identifies a much larger group of people as disciples.
-Also, in Luke 10:1–16 Jesus sends 70 or 72 of his followers in pairs to prepare towns for his prospective visit.
-They are instructed to accept hospitality, heal the sick, and spread the word that the Kingdom of God is coming.
+In Matthew and Mark, Jesus calls his first four apostles, who are fishermen, and they are described as immediately leaving their nets to follow him.
+In John, Jesus's first two apostles are initially disciples of John the Baptist; the Baptist sees Jesus and calls him the Lamb of God, and the two, hearing this, begin to follow Jesus.
+In addition to the Twelve Apostles, the introduction of the Sermon on the Plain in Luke identifies a much larger group of people as disciples.
+In Luke 10:1–16, Jesus sends 70 or 72 of his followers out in pairs to prepare towns for his prospective visits; they are instructed to accept hospitality, heal the sick, and proclaim the Kingdom of God.